Convergence of Decentralized Actor-Critic Algorithm in General-sum Markov Games: Conclusion

 \section{Conclusion}

-We study the problem of designing decentralized learning algorithms with provable convergence guarantees to approximate Nash equilibria in general-sum Markov games.
-For any Markov game, we construct a Markov near-potential function (MNPF) that approximates the rate of change in value functions as a result of individuals' policy updates.
-The MNPF serves as an approximate Lyapunov function that enables us to analyze the convergence properties of actor-critic-based decentralized learning algorithms.
+We analyze the convergence of a decentralized actor-critic algorithm in general Markov games by constructing a Markov near-potential function (MNPF) that approximates changes in value functions due to individual policy updates, effectively serving as an approximate Lyapunov function. {The MNPF framework offers potential for designing new algorithms in Markov games beyond the decentralized actor-critic analysis.}